nbounya/NetTools/Readme.md

 Options available: number of packets, and TTL (Time to Live)

 ### Traceroute:
-Works with IP addresses only, Options available: first TTL, Max TTL.
+Options available: first TTL, Max TTL.

 ### Whois:
-Might not provide useful information for some TLDs.
+provides whois Information from TLD whois servers.

+### Ifconfig:
+provides information on network interfaces, if ifconfig is not available It uses netcfg instead.

+### Http status:
+displays Http status code received from host.